ColinKennedy/tk-config-default2-respawn/README.md

 Make it so that users can define their own keys and they can also define keys which are based on other keys.

+Add "Quick checklist" for common operations so that people can see very concise summaries of what to do for certain things.
+Explanations are good but make it difficult to reference, later.

+- Add a way to automatically add ways to add .respawnrc files

+- Create a way to make compound software packages
+ - like "maya and vray1.9"
+ - or "maya and vray >1.9 <2.1"